ancodi/rpi-audio-receiver/README.md

-## BananaPi Multiroom Audio Server - Based on the Github Repo of Raspberry Pi Audio Reciever Project from Arcadia197 with a lot of modification
+## BananaPi Multiroom Audio Server

 A simple, light weight Multiroom Audio server running Snapcast which plays from Bluetooth (A2DP) and Spotify Connect (right now).
 Repo this is based on can be found [here](github.com/Arcadia197/rpi-audio-receiver).